evany413/stock-backtest/README.md

 # Stock Backtest

-A personal finance backtesting tool for US stocks — model your net worth growth over time with custom stock-picking strategies, income, expenses, and taxes.
+A personal finance backtesting tool for US stocks — model your net worth growth over time with custom stock-picking strategies, income, and expenses.

 ## Features

 - **Custom strategies** — write a plain Python function that returns a boolean Series; no classes, no YAML
 - **Predefined universes** — filter from S&P 500 or NASDAQ 100 (or type your own tickers)
 - **Realistic rebalancing** — only trades entries/exits; existing positions are left untouched
-- **Look-ahead bias protection** — fundamental data applied with a 60-day publication lag
+- **Look-ahead bias protection** — fundamental data keyed to SEC filing date, no estimated lag
 - **Personal finance model** — monthly income and one-time expenses
-- **Local data cache** — prices and fundamentals cached in SQLite via yfinance; only re-fetches when needed
+- **Local data cache** — prices and fundamentals cached in SQLite via FMP; only re-fetches when needed
 - **Interactive UI** — Streamlit dashboard with equity curve, metrics, and event log

 ## Prerequisites